Music Cultures of the World

 Satisfies General Education requirement: Yes

 Examines musical cultures throughout the world with attention to cultural contexts and musical styles, including but not limited to Africa, the Americas, Asia, Near East, Europe and the South Pacific.
-Prerequisite/concurrent: WR 115 or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

-- Overcome ethnocentrism through awareness about diverse peoples cultural communities and traditions.
-Use the social, political, and cultural contexts for different musical practices to gain a better awareness about their own cultural heritage and develop understanding and empathy for others.
+- Overcome ethnocentrism through awareness about diverse peoples’cultural communities and traditions.
+Use the social, political, and cultural contexts for different musical practices to gain a better awareness.

 - Relate music to history, society, culture, and the individual while incorporating intellectual concepts, material resources and listening skills to appreciate and analyze diverse music from a global intercultural perspective.

-- Gain an understanding of the relationship of music to history, society, culture, and the individual while learning about intellectual concepts, material resources and listening skills necessary to appreciate and analyze diverse music from a global intercultural perspective.
+- Understand the relationship of music to history, society, culture, and the individual while learning about intellectual concepts, material resources and listening skills necessary to appreciate and analyze diverse music from a global intercultural perspective.

-- Experience music "dynamically", that is, to appreciate simultaneously the uniqueness and value of each culture and its music through particular cultural moments, origins, precedents and potential in relationship to and inspiration upon other musics.
+- Experience music "dynamically" by appreciating the uniqueness and value of each culture and its music through particular cultural moments, origins, precedents and potential influence upon other forms of music.